gecko0307/dagon/README.md

 The goal of this project is to create a modern, easy to use, extensible 3D game engine for [D language](https://dlang.org/).
 Dagon is based on OpenGL 4.0 core profile and SDL2.
 It currently works on Windows and Linux.

-Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run (Ampere-based NVIDIA GPUs are recommended).
+Dagon uses modern graphics techniques and so requires a fairly powerful graphics card to run (Ampere-based NVIDIA GPUs are recommended for optimal performance).
 The engine is only desktop, support for mobile and web platforms is not planned.

 If you like Dagon, support its development on [Patreon](https://www.patreon.com/gecko0307) or [Liberapay](https://liberapay.com/gecko0307).
 You can also make a one-time donation via [NOWPayments](https://nowpayments.io/donation/gecko0307).
 I appreciate any support.
 Thanks in advance!